NuSTAR/nuskybgd-py/SETUP.md

 being compiled).
 In this case, the compiler on this Ubuntu 16.04 LTS is older.
 The proper way to fix this would be to use a compiler from conda for HEASoft, but that would be too much trouble.
-I copied the command for the linking step just above the error, and appended ` -fno-lto` to the end and ran it (avoids the issue by disabling link time optimization).
+I copied the command for the linking step just above the error message shown above, and appended ` -fno-lto` to the end and ran it (avoids the issue by disabling link time optimization).

 Check that PyXspec has been compiled successfully.